Continuing Education Activity

 - Decreased serum bicarbonate

-- Decreased levels of sodium and calcium
+- Decreased concentrations of sodium and calcium

 - Increased serum glucose